-Any questions and comments can be directed Adv Alistair Glendinning, Department of Public Works- EPWP Unit, Alistar.glendinning@dpw.gov.za or +27 (12) 337 3115 (EPWP enquiry telephone number).
+It is intended to periodically review and if, when necessary revise the Management Plan.
+Comments or suggestions regarding significant omissions, or possible improvements to the document may be directed Adv Alistair Glendinning, Department of Public Works- EPWP Unit, Alistar.glendinning@dpw.gov.za or +27 (12) 337 3115 (EPWP enquiry telephone number).